Biography

 Did Christie run for president in 2024?

 Yes.
-Christie entered the 2024 Republican primary in June 2023 as the field's designated Trump antagonist.
+Christie entered the 2024 Republican base in June 2023 as the field's designated Trump antagonist.
 He participated in multiple primary debates, consistently attacking Trump as unfit.
 He dropped out on January 10, 2024, before the New Hampshire primary, after internal polling showed no viable path to the nomination.
 He did not endorse another candidate upon exiting.